CBD Oil for Sleep: A Solution for Sleeplessness?

 CBD treats insomnia and other sleep disorders.

 CBD seems to impact sleep for some people, but there’s no consensus about how it works.
+Clinical trials have produced contradictory results.

 Just the Facts